Who Pays the Ferryman?

 Who Pays the Ferryman? is a television series produced by the BBC in 1977.
 The title of the series alludes to the ancient religious belief and mythology surrounding Charon, the ferryman to Hades.
-In antiquity, it was customary to place coins in or on the mouth of the deceased before cremation, symbolizing payment for the ferryman's service to transport them to Hades.
+In antiquity, it was customary to place coins in or on the mouth of the deceased before cremation, symbolising payment for the ferryman's service to transport them to Hades.

 The series comprises eight episodes, all written by Michael J. Bird, who drew upon his knowledge of Crete, where the series is set, incorporating local history and folklore.
 Enhanced by breathtaking scenery, the serial achieved success when aired on BBC2 in 1977.

 Premise

 A former soldier returns to Crete to reassess his life after his boatbuilding business is bought out, thirty years after he fought alongside the local resistance (andartes) during the Second World War.
 There, he encounters the ghosts of his past and individuals intent on causing him harm, disrupting his present happiness and peace of mind.